Snake406/Timetable-app/README.md

 3. select react framework
 4. select blank starter template
 5. Go to the newly created myApp/ directory and replace the src files with the source code
+6. add the assests folder in myApp/ directory
-6. open the directory in VS Code
+7. open the directory in VS Code
-7. run ionic serve in a webnative terminal
+8. run npm install use-sound in a webnative terminal
+9. run ionic serve